Genealogy of Captain William Graff Moore and his wife Elmira Seltzer

 About the research

 The research emphasis has been on identifying ancestors with some degree of certainty.
-So information on this website is firstly evidence of relationships.
-Additional biographical information can be found in the cited sources and by internet searches.
+So information on this website is firstly evidence of relationships, and, for the direct ancestors, should meet genealogical standards of proof.
+Sources are cited for nearly everything.

 Biographical information is provided for some ancestors; for others, additional information may be found in the cited sources and by internet searches.
 Copies of some source materials are available on request.